JordanJGarcia/linuxapi/README.md

 "The Linux Programming Interface" by Michael Kerrisk.

-There are also some programs I either added to or completely wrote myself, nonetheless the are free for you to use how you'd like... if you ever find this repo :)
+There are also some programs I either added to or completely wrote myself, nonetheless they are free for you to review/use how you'd like... if you ever find this repo :)